-- a.
+- p.
+The specimens are packaged for shipping to the laboratory and are shipped immediately or placed in secure storage until they can be shipped. - 6.
+Laboratory. - a.
 The laboratory used by the school district's drug and alcohol testing program is certified by the U.S. Department of Health and Human Services (DHHS).
 Certified laboratories meet the testing procedures, personnel and record keeping requirements of the law. - b.
 Upon arrival of the specimen at the laboratory, the split specimen is stored and the primary specimen is tested. - (1) A positive drug test result on the initial test of the primary specimen requires a confirmation drug test of the primary specimen. - (2) The split specimen is discarded if the primary specimen has a negative drug test result - 7.
 Medical Review Officer (MRO) reviews drug test results. - a.
 The MRO may release drug testing records of a driver to unauthorized individuals only with the written consent of the driver. - b.
 The MRO keeps a record of negative drug test results and reports negative drug test results to the school district, usually within two working days. - c.
 The primary role of the MRO is to review and interpret positive drug test results to determine whether a legitimate explanation exists for the positive drug test result. - (1) After reviewing the chain of custody form and the laboratory drug test results, the MRO contacts the driver to discuss the positive drug test result prior to notifying the school district and to ask whether the driver requests a drug test of the split sample.
-The driver's request for a drug test of the split sample must be made within seventy-two hours of talking with the MRO. - (2) Upon request of the driver, the split specimen is sent to a second certified laboratory to test only for the drug found in the primary specimen. - (3) The MRO contacts the superintendent of schools for assistance if the driver cannot be reached. - (4) The superintendent of schools must confidentially inform the driver to contact the MRO. - (5) Upon contacting the driver, the superintendent of schools must inform the MRO that the driver was contacted. - (6) Drivers who cannot be contacted are placed on temporary medically unqualified status or medical leave. - d.
+The driver's request for a drug test of the split sample must be made within seventytwo hours of talking with the MRO. - (2) Upon request of the driver, the split specimen is sent to a second certified laboratory to test only for the drug found in the primary specimen. - (3) The MRO contacts the superintendent of schools for assistance if the driver cannot be reached. - (4) The superintendent of schools must confidentially inform the driver to contact the MRO. - (5) Upon contacting the driver, the superintendent of schools must inform the MRO that the driver was contacted. - (6) Drivers who cannot be contacted are placed on temporary medically unqualified status or medical leave. - d.
 The MRO may verify a positive drug test without talking to the driver if: - (1) The driver declines the opportunity to discuss the positive drug test. - (2) The driver fails to contact the MRO within five days after the superintendent of schools has contacted the driver. - (3) MRO verification of positive drug test results under these circumstances can be challenged by the driver if the driver presents the MRO with information documenting a serious illness, injury or other circumstances unavoidably preventing the driver from timely contacting the MRO.
 The MRO, based on this additional information, may find a legitimate explanation for the positive drug test result and declare the drug test negative. - e.
 The driver is notified of the drugs found in a positive drug test result by the MRO, the superintendent of schools or by certified mail to the driver's last known address. - f.
 The school district receives a written report of the negative and positive drug test results from the MRO.